jason-weirather/AlignQC/README.md

 Since the recommended output type contains large URI data embedded in the xhtml page, Internet Explorer will likely not be compatible.
 The memory requirements of the regular output may strain some systems.

-If you want to share the visual results with others we recommend the `--portable_output` option because this version contains only the main text and png files.
+If you only want to share the visual results with others we recommend the `--portable_output` option because this version contains only the main text and png files.

 If accessing the embedded data in the xhtml is a problem, you can output the data in a folder format `--output_folder`, which can provide you more convenient access.